groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/pcl-to-rtf.md

         - icon: "far fa-file-PCL"
           title: " About PCL File Format"
           content: |
             PCL stands for Printer Command Language which is a Page Description Language introduced by Hewlett Packard (HP).
-HP created PCL to provide an efficient way for controlling printer features across many different printing devices.
-The format was originally developed for HP's dot matrix and Inkjet printers, but has been part of various thermal, matrix and page printers with the passage of time.
-The format underwent several different revisions, resulting in different versions where each version was enhanced to meet the demands of time with respect to the printer control features.
-Today, PCL is the most widely spread printer language in the laster printer market.
+HP created PCL to provide an efficient way of controlling printer features across many different printing devices.
+The format was originally developed for HP’s dot-matrix and Inkjet printers but has been part of various thermal, matrix, and page printers with the passage of time.
+The format underwent several different revisions, resulting in different versions where each version was enhanced to meet the demands of time with respect to the printer control features

           link: "https://docs.fileformat.com/page-description-language/pcl/"